|

 All Kaizen methods that include making change (as opposed to just suggesting

-a change) have these common features.
-They:
+a change) have these features in common.

 |

-Focus on making improvements by detecting and eliminating
+They focus on making improvements by detecting and eliminating waste. |

 |